pivotal/docs-tap/scst-policy/overview.md

 # Supply Chain Security Tools for VMware Tanzu - Policy Controller

-Supply Chain Security Tools - Policy Controller provides an admission WebHook that:
+Supply Chain Security Tools - Policy Controller provides an admission Webhook that:

 - Verifies signatures on container images used by Kubernetes resources.
 - Enforces policy by allowing or denying container images from running based